-The above is why, at Private Vaults Australia, we advise individuals and business owners to take advantage of all facets of data management and storage.
-However, we can not encourage you enough to take the extra step to protect highly important documents that are essential to the continuation and wellbeing of your business or an important part of life story.
-We advise that you make copies of important documents for sharing, have them witnessed and signed by a Justice of the Peace for validity, and move them off-site where they are out of harms way and may be accessed later at your convenience.
+The above is why individuals and business owners are advised to take advantage of all facets of data management and storage.
+It is recommended that you to take the extra step to protect highly important documents that are essential to the continuation and wellbeing of your business, or an important part of your life story.
+Make copies of important documents for sharing, have them witnessed and signed by a Justice of the Peace for validity, and move them off-site where they are out of harms way and may be accessed later at your convenience.

-At Private Vaults Australia we provide the ultimate off-site solution for your data backup plan, allowing you to back your data up like a pro.
-Private Vaults Australia offers safe deposit boxes in a world-class secure, flood-free and fireproof facility to individuals and enterprises who mean business and are serious about protecting what is valuable to them.
+At Private Vaults Australia, we provide the ultimate off-site solution for your data backup plan, offering safe deposit boxes in a world-class, flood-free and fireproof secure facility to individuals and enterprises who mean business and are serious about protecting what is valuable to them.